bblanchon/ArduinoStreamUtils/README.md

 1. `Stream.readBytes()` is declared `virtual` in your Arduino Code (as it's the case for ESP8266), and
 2. the derived class has an optimized implementation of `readBytes()` (as it's the case for SPIFFS' `File`).

+When possible, prefer `ReadBufferingClient` to `ReadBufferingStream` because `Client` defines a `read()` method similar to `readBytes`, excepts that this one is `virtual` on all platforms.

 Buffering write operations
 --------------------------

-Similarly, you can greatly improve performance by writing many bytes at once.
+Similarly, you can greatly significantly performance by writing many bytes at once.
 For example, if you write to `WiFiClient` one bytes at a time, it will be very slow; it's much faster if you send large chunks.

 ![WriteBufferingStream](examples/WriteBuffer/WriteBuffer.svg)

 To add a buffer, decorate the original `Stream` with  `WriteBufferingStream`.
-For example, if you program send a JSON document via `WiFiClient`, like that:
+For example, if your program sends a JSON document via `WiFiClient`, like that:

 ```c++
 serializeJson(doc, wifiClient);